Chesser, Edinburgh

+History

 The area is named after John William Chesser, who was elected Lord Provost of Edinburgh in 1919 and died in office in 1921.
-In his previous role as Convenor of Markets and Slaughterhouses he had organised the building of the new markets and slaughterhouses in the area.
+In his previous role as Convenor of Markets and Slaughterhouses, he had organised the building of the new markets and slaughterhouses in the area.

+The Gorgie cattle market had a railway line that connected to Edinburgh Suburban and Southside Junction Railway the railway is now a footpath.

 The Edinburgh Corn Exchange in Chesser is a venue for live events.
 There has been recent regeneration of predominantly early 20th-century housing stock, supplemented with modern development.
 Sporting and shopping facilities include an Asda supermarket.
 In 2016 the former fruit market in Chesser Avenue was redeveloped into a retail development as the Edinburgh West Retail Park.

 Transport

 The 20 Ratho–Chesser bus route connects Chesser with Ratho, Ingliston Park and Ride, and Edinburgh Park railway station.